mh-abbasi/wolfpack/README.md

 ## About Project

-This app developed to Create, Read, Update and Delete two main entities; Wolf and Pack.
+This app is developed to Create, Read, Update and Delete two main entities; Wolf and Pack.
 There is another functionality to Add/Remove Wolf to/from Pack.

 As mentioned there are two entities in this project right now: